 It is simple to get from Oslo Airport to the city centre – and there are many options: the airport is served by buses, taxis, local trains and express trains.
 Flytoget’s aiport express trains depart every ten minutes virtually all day, and our direct trains take only 19 minutes to get to Oslo Central Station.

 If you want the smoothest possible onwards journey from Oslo airport, you can buy tickets in advance or download the Flytoget App.
 Or you can pay by cash or card in the ticket machine before your go through the gates.
-It is a good idea to buy a return ticket; they are valid for 90 days, and you are free to choose which service to travel on.
+It is a good idea to buy a return ticket; they are valid for 90 days, and you are free to choose which departure that suits you best.

 Once you are through the gates and have come down the escalator you cannot get lost: Flytoget’s silvery grey plane-like appearance is easy to recognise and will always be departing from Track 3.